mariosimao/notion-sdk-php/README.md

 Further documentation can be found at https://mario.engineering/notion-sdk-php.

+The Notion PHP SDK supports the usage of static analysers.
+We strongly recommend the usage of either [vimeo/psalm](https://github.com/vimeo/psalm) or [phpstan/phpstan](https://github.com/phpstan/phpstan) in combination with this library, to avoid simple mistakes.

 ## 🏷️ Versioning

 [SemVer](semver.org) is followed closely.
 Minor and patch releases should not introduce breaking changes to the codebase.